Lost-Outpost/Telsera/HELP.md

 For issues that aren't documented, you can provide details on the [Issues](https://github.com/Lost-Outpost/eldryn/issues) page.
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Redoran Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the Discord support forum channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

 # Frequently asked questions